mabobakr86/geeksspace/README.md

 - [x] making a 4 div tags for the main html, div for about us, dev for about me, div about our services and div for Contacts.
 - [x] style 4 divs
 - [x] publish to github pages
+- [ ] adding contacts
+- [ ] searching about how to implement the mailing list